drichards-dev/hello-world/README.md

 # hello-world

-just learning to use github
+I'm just learning to use github.
+Hopefully this will be fun and helpful.
+Only time will tell.